heihei4c/goChessDetect/README.md

 vcpkg integrate install
 ```

-3. Build and run the API in Visual Studio
+3. Build and run the API in [Visual Studio](https://visualstudio.microsoft.com/)

 ## Usage

 The API listens on https by default.
-To send a request to the API, you can use a tool such as `curl`:
+To send a request to the API, you can use a tool such as `curl` or [Postman](https://www.postman.com/downloads/):

 ```
 curl -X POST https://localhost/goChessDetectAPI -H "Content-Type: text/plain" --data "${BASE64_IMAGE_DATA}"